How To Make Money on Airbnb

 How much you can make depends on your location, the number of rooms or properties and your marketing skills.
-Globally, the average nightly stay costs $110 per night as of 2020, according to AllTheRooms Analytics.
-However, nightly rates in the U.S. are the highest in the world at $171 on average.
+Globally, the average nightly stay costs $137 per night as of 2021, according to AllTheRooms Analytics.
+However, nightly rates in North America are the highest in the world at $208 on average.

 Earning over $100 per night as a host sounds lucrative, but 100% occupancy or being fully booked the whole month is rare.
-Earnest found that nearly half of Airbnb hosts make at least $500 per month, with average monthly earnings of $924.
+Earnest found that nearly half of Airbnb hosts make at least $500 per month, with average monthly earnings of $924, as of 2021.

-Some hosts beat the average (despite the pandemic) and have hit it out of the ballpark:
+Can you really make money with Airbnb?
+Some hosts beat the average — despite the pandemic — and have hit it out of the ballpark: